go-iiif/go-iiif/README.md

 It is not possible to define your AWS credentials as properties in your `go-iiif` config file.

-_Important: If you are both reading source files and writing cached derivatives to S3 in the same bucket make sure they have **different** prefixes.
+Important: If you are both reading source files and writing cached derivatives to S3 in the same bucket make sure they have **different** prefixes.
 If you don't then AWS will happily overwrite your original source files with the directory (which shares the same names as the original file) containing your derivatives.
-Good times._
+Good times.

+_The `S3` source is still supported but has been replaced by the `Blob` source._

 ![](misc/go-iiif-aws-source-cache.png)